tacodeDev/dev-starter/content/tezos_starter_04_smartpy.md

         self.config = config
 ```

-We initialise our contract as we did in our TokenShop contract and set the stock of the token to 100.
+We initialize our contract as we did in our shop contract.

 ```
     @sp.entry_point()